Quwy/PS2-Serial-Mouse/Electronix/README.md

 For RTS-DTR mode resistor R4 (0-10 Ohm or jumper wire) must be installed to PCB and R1 must **NOT** be installed.

 Everything else is same in both modes.

+## Circuit features

+In the both PS/2 and USB layouts socket shield is used as signal ground trace for connect mouse GND pin to adapter ground.
+For this reason only metal sockets must be used.
+Especially it concerns a PS/2 which wide available in the whole-plastic variant without an metal shield.